-You are here: Home > Topics > Woodworking/Carpentry > Converting UK 110 Volt plug to US/CANADA Plug Converting UK 110 Volt plug to US/CANADA Plug This topic contains 8 replies, has 6 voices, and was last updated by jayshahu 2 months ago.
-Viewing 10 posts - 1 through 9 (of 9 total) Author Posts April 5, 2019 at 4:22 pm #718767 jayshahuPro I just got an awesome deal on a mafell track saw from UK and I was wanting to know how do I convert the plug to work in Canada.
+You are here: Home > Topics > Woodworking/Carpentry > Converting UK 110 Volt plug to US/CANADA Plug Converting UK 110 Volt plug to US/CANADA Plug This topic contains 9 replies, has 6 voices, and was last updated by jayshahu 2 months ago.
+Viewing 10 posts - 1 through 10 (of 10 total) Author Posts April 5, 2019 at 4:22 pm #718767 jayshahuPro I just got an awesome deal on a mafell track saw from UK and I was wanting to know how do I convert the plug to work in Canada.
 The UK plug is of the type BS 1363/A .
-April 5, 2019 at 5:34 pm #718774 DoobiePro Ajax, ON jayshahu wrote: I just got an awesome deal on a mafell track saw from UK and I was wanting to know how do I convert the plug to work in Canada.
+April 5, 2019 at 5:34 pm #718774 DoobiePro jayshahu wrote: I just got an awesome deal on a mafell track saw from UK and I was wanting to know how do I convert the plug to work in Canada.
 The UK plug is of the type BS 1363/A .
 Isn’t everythin in the UK set to run at 50 hz and 220V as opposed to 60 hz 120V here in North America.
 April 5, 2019 at 10:09 pm #718785 OldCountryWoodworksPro Edmonton, Alberta you would need two lines of 110 from separate circuits Served apprenticeship in 1977 in Bavaria April 5, 2019 at 10:10 pm #718786 OldCountryWoodworksPro Edmonton, Alberta the plug is not the issue, the power supply is the issue Served apprenticeship in 1977 in Bavaria April 5, 2019 at 10:27 pm #718788 KamsterPro if you do indeed have the UK 110V plug end then the Mafell user Group has a solution http://mafell-users-forum.freeforums.net/thread/1029/new-mt55-owner-north-america Scroll down the page and look for the post by kraftt.
 April 5, 2019 at 10:46 pm #718791 DirtyWhiteBoyPro Honolulu,, Hi.
 Sounds like he needs a converter.
 Dirty A Working Pro since 1988!
 Member since January 26, 2013.
 April 5, 2019 at 10:54 pm #718795 OldCountryWoodworksPro Edmonton, Alberta Sorry, I thought it was 220 Served apprenticeship in 1977 in Bavaria April 6, 2019 at 1:25 pm #718863 jayshahuPro my bad I should have the saw is an 110 volt saw not 220 volt.
 April 6, 2019 at 1:34 pm #718865 Seven-Delta-FortyOnePro The Emerald Triangle, Northern California Do you have the info from the spec plate?
 It should show power requirements.
 Is it 50Hz, 50-60Hz, or what?
 Goin' Down In Flames........
-Author Posts Viewing 9 posts - 1 through 9 (of 9 total) You must be logged in to reply to this topic.
+April 22, 2019 at 11:26 am #720377 jayshahuPro This is what I did and it works with no issues. https://en.wikipedia.org/wiki/Electrical_wiring_in_the_United_Kingdom Post 2004 the color coding as follows.
+In the UK the live wire is color coded Brown .
+The neutral wire is blue.
+Green yellow striped is ground.
+Anyone getting the Mafell track saw MT55 or even the Bosch GT55 GCE from the UK rated at 110 volts needs to do the following.
+Go to any box store get a male plug rated for 15 amps / 110 volts or better 20 Amps / 110 Volts male plug.
+Eg https://www.homedepot.com/p/Legrand-Pass-and-Seymour-15-Amp-125-Volt-NEMA-5-15-Dead-Front-Straight-Blade-Plug-Black-5276BKCC15/202664499 Open the British Plug.
+There is a tab that you need to press and the twist.
+It will open your plug.
+No need to cut your cable.
+Cut the cable and you have voided your warranty for sure.
+Unscrew the 2 lines from the UK plug.
+These units are not grounded.
+Connect the brown wire to the brass screw on your US male plug and your blue cable to the neutral or silver screw.
+Author Posts Viewing 10 posts - 1 through 10 (of 10 total) You must be logged in to reply to this topic.